codewatchorg/bypasswaf/README.md

 Future
 ======

-I intend to add the following features, at a minimum, in future versions:
+I intend to add the following features, at a minimum, to future versions:
 <ol>
 <li>HTTP Parameter Pollution - Automatically perform HPP attacks on GET/POST parameters.</li>
 <li>HTTP Requests Smuggling - Automatically perform an HTTP request smuggling attack on each request where a dummy request is added to the beginning and the real (smuggled) request is added at the end.</li>